 What Is a Subliminal Message?

 A subliminal message is a message that aims to work through the forefront of your mind and place itself in your subconscious brain.
 Subliminal messaging is called “subliminal” because the message itself is not apparent and is meant to be hidden.
 Some examples of a subliminal message are incorporating a message into a song with high and low frequencies or singing something backward.
 Another example is placing a word or picture between a movie or video frames for a brief period.
 Hidden pictures or words in images or drawings are a form of subliminals.
-These messages do not always have to be harmful to the viewer, but they aim to be influential.
+These messages do not always have to be harmful to the viewer or the conscious mind, but they aim to be influential.

 Why Does Subliminal Advertising Have a Bad Reputation?